keganpremuda/EMRWG/README.md

 <h2>Description</h2>
 This project analyzes and creates a standard air-filled copper WR-75 19.05mm x 9.525mm x 200mm rectangular waveguide for microwave applications.
 A theoretical TE10 wave (dominant mode) at 13.5GHz was used to obtain the cutoff frequency, wave impedance, phase constant, and attenuation constant due to the loss in the guide walls.
-The goal of this project is to obtain the electromagnetic properties of the rectangular waveguide and to visualize the field distributions inside the guide as well as the surface current density on its walls.
+The goal of this project is to obtain the electromagnetic properties of the rectangular waveguide and to visualize the field distributions inside the guide, as well as the surface current density on its walls.
 <br />